kubernetes/website/docs/home/contribute/generated-reference/kubernetes-api.md

 **Note**: It can be tricky to determine the correct source file to be changed.
 In the preceding example, the authoritative source file is under the `staging` directory in the `kubernetes/kubernetes` repository.
-But in your situation,the `staging` directory might not be the place to find the authoritive source.
+But in your situation,the `staging` directory might not be the place to find the authoritative source.
 For guidance, check the `README` files in [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes/tree/master/staging) repository and in related repositories like